Home Care Library

 Related Articles . . .

 55 Great Washing Machine TipsYour washing machine is one of the hardest working appliances in your home.
-This article and video gives you 55 tips for your washing machine, that can help you to: reduce energy; improve performance; extend service life; and improve safety. more ▶
+This article and video gives you 55 tips that can help you to: reduce energy; improve performance; extend its life; and improve safety. more ▶

 Garbage Disposal DO's and DON'TsThis article and video will help you understand how your garbage disposal works, how to operate it safely and avoid common problems, and the simple maintenance tasks that will keep it running well. more ▶

-Keeping Your Mattress Healthy and Long-LastingIf you are thinking about replacing your mattress, or just wondering how to keep your mattress healthy and lasting longer, this article and video explains the types of mattresses, important routine maintenance tasks, and some do's and don'ts for good mattress care. more ▶
+Keeping Your Mattress Healthy and Long-LastingIf you are thinking about replacing your mattress, or just wondering how to keep your mattress healthy and lasting longer, this article and video provide you a great guide. more ▶

 The Importance of Backflushing Your Water HeaterWould you like to save money on energy, prolong having to replace your water heater, plus improve its safety?
 Then just remember to ask your service professional to "Please backflush my water heater!" more ▶